+Umami rich foods are some of the most satisfying dishes you can serve from a food truck.
 Umami is the flavor of glutamate, an amino acid that is one of the essential building blocks of protein.
 Not coincidentally, many Japanese foods are loaded with umami, including soy, seaweed, green tea, miso and dashi.
 It is also significantly present in Parmesan cheese, mushrooms, truffles, potatoes, olives, tomatoes and nearly every form of meat and seafood.

 In general, the more umami present, the more flavorful and satisfying food will be.
 That applies not just to ingredients, but also to the techniques used to cook or process them, from grilling to drying and aging.
 The umami in many foods is accentuated once their glutamates have been broken down through the processes of fermentation, aging or curing.
 It’s also increased by the process of ripening, as in a tomato.
 Likewise, older animals with very well-exercised muscles tend to have more umami, as do fish that are heavy swimmers, such as mackerel, salmon and tuna.

 Umami has become an increasingly important tool for balancing the tastes, aromas, and textures in recipe development.
 Small wonder, then, that food truck chefs are really starting to play with the concept of umami ingredients and techniques.

-AGED CHEESE: If cheese is milk’s leap to immortality, then aging cheese slingshots it into umami heaven.
+- Aged Cheese.
+If cheese is milk’s leap to immortality, then aging cheese slingshots it into umami heaven.

-CURED PORK: Of all the meats, pork is particularly high in glutamate; cure it, smoke it, brine it, salt it, dry it or otherwise process pork, and you’ve got even more umami power.
+- Cured Pork.
+Of all the meats, pork is particularly high in glutamate; cure it, smoke it, brine it, salt it, dry it or otherwise process pork, and you’ve got even more umami power.

-MUSHROOMS: Mushrooms of all types are a valuable source of umami.
+- Mushrooms.
+Mushrooms of all types are a valuable source of umami.
 In fact, all fungi are, including the mold on blue-veined cheeses and even yeast.

-ONIONS: Although the onion may not have as much measurable free glutamates as umami-bomb vegetables like mushrooms and tomatoes, it certainly is accessible.
+- Onions.
+Although the onion may not have as much measurable free glutamates as umami-bomb vegetables like mushrooms and tomatoes, it certainly is accessible.
 It’s also inexpensive, endlessly versatile and available year-round.

-TOMATO PRODUCTS: Tomatoes contain high levels of umami providing glutamate and are thus a rich and vibrant natural source of umami — all the more so when they are ripe, dried, cooked, processed or otherwise manipulated, as in ketchup, sundried tomatoes or tomato paste.
+- Tomato Products.
+Tomatoes contain high levels of umami providing glutamate and are thus a rich and vibrant natural source of umami — all the more so when they are ripe, dried, cooked, processed or otherwise manipulated, as in ketchup, sundried tomatoes or tomato paste.
 Roasting tomatoes in a slow oven is one of the easiest in-house ways to boost umami flavor as well.

-SWEET POTATOES: Although sweet potatoes are not as high in umami as regular white potatoes, this colorful, starchy vegetable is gaining distinctive menu traction.
+- Sweet Potatoes.
+Although sweet potatoes are not as high in umami as regular white potatoes, this colorful, starchy vegetable is gaining distinctive menu traction.

-SEAWEED: Cultivated in ropes in the seas of Japan and Korea, this salty, edible kelp is used extensively in Japanese cooking, and is one of the three ingredients in dashi, the simple stock that is a defining flavor profile of the cuisine.
+- Seaweed.
+Cultivated in ropes in the seas of Japan and Korea, this salty, edible kelp is used extensively in Japanese cooking, and is one of the three ingredients in dashi, the simple stock that is a defining flavor profile of the cuisine.